Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 Of course, there’s also the almighty coupon.
 Internationally known guitar creator Fender also sells online guitar training courses—makes sense, right?

-And in order to bring prospects into their funnel, they offer a one-time 20% off coupon for any annual plan.
+And in order to bring prospects into their funnel, they offer a one-time 10% off coupon for prospects’ first order if they sign up for their email list.

-Offering an immediate discount to any of their packages is a great way to capture contact details and help prospects see the value of their courses.
+Offering an immediate discount to prospects is a great way to capture contact details and help prospects see the value of their courses.

 2-Week Free Trial